 The need for or deficiency in adequate fire protection in and of itself is not a CEQA impact, but rather a social and/or economic impact.
-Where a project causes a need for additional fire protection services resulting in the need to construct new facilities or additions to existing facilities, and the construction results in a potential impact to the environment, then the impact would need to be assessed in in that project's CEQA document.
+Where a project causes a need for additional fire protection services resulting in the need to construct new facilities or additions to existing facilities, and the construction results in a potential impact to the environment, then the impact would need to be assessed in that Project's CEQA document.
 In the event that the City determines that expanded or new emergency facilities are warranted, such facilities: (1) would occur where allowed under the designated land use; (2) would be located on parcels that are infill opportunities on lots that are between 0.5 acre and 1 acre in size; and (3) could qualify for a categorical exemption under CEQA Guidelines Sections 15301 or 15332 or Mitigated Negative Declaration.
-Further analysis, including a specific location, would be speculative and beyond the scope of this document.
+However, the ultimate determination of the Project's impacts related to fire protection is based on whether construction of new or expanded fire protection facilities would be a reasonably foreseeable direct or indirect effect of the project.
+Since there are no current capital improvement plans for the construction or expansion of fire facilities in the Project vicinity, further analysis, including a specific location, would be speculative and beyond the scope of this document.